Three Reasons Not to Block Someone’s Gate

 Most mornings when I draw my blackout curtains, my first view of the outdoors consists of: purple, pink and yellow flowers along my side fence, the wild bushes in various shades of green on an empty lot across the street, the sky blue above and the ocean blue in the distance.

 One morning, that beautiful scenery was interrupted by one of the major features I dislike about happenings in my neighborhood.
 No, the colors were still there, but my sense of sight was momentarily diminished by the thoughtlessness of two drivers.
 What did these drivers do?
-They blocked my gate.
+They blocked my gates.

 The Colors Were Still ThereClick thumbnail to view full-size